Best Overall Mountain Bike Short

 Kitsbow Mescal Ventilated

 The Kitsbow Mescal Ventilated short is the updated version of the A/M Ventilated, and returns with the same quality construction, attention to detail, and performance, but at a lower price.
-Although significantly less expensive than the previous version, they are still pretty spendy, yet we feel these shorts are well worth the asking price.
+Although significantly less expensive than the previous version, they are still pretty spendy, yet we feel these shorts are worth the asking price.
 They've got subtle and casual styling that is equally suited to post-ride beers at the local brewery as it is to ripping single track beforehand.
 The Mescal has a tailored slim fit and shorter inseam that testers found to be incredibly comfortable and pedal-friendly, perfect for trail and cross country style riding, and anything from short after-work spins to all-day epic suffer-fests.

 Constructed with a 4-way stretch soft-shell treated with a durable water repellent finish, the shorts are comfortable on the skin and quick drying.
 The addition of stretch mesh ventilation panels also helps to keep things cool.
 Unique design features like a low profile zipper and an alloy slip-hook waist adjustment system dial in the fit while keeping the bulk at the waistline to a minimum.
 Thoughtfully designed rearward loading pockets are also easy to use and hold items securely and comfortably in a pedal-friendly position.
 The fit may not be for everyone, especially people who always wear knee pads, but if you're looking for a beautifully made, impeccably designed high-performance pair of baggy shorts, we think the Mescal Ventilated is one of the best we've ever tested.